Research & Development

 In addition to our ongoing and planned clinical studies to further support the negative predictive value (NPV) of our ConfirmMDx test, we have committed significant resources to further establish the actionability of a positive ConfirmMDx test result.

-Although the ConfirmMDx test was developed to help reduce unnecessary repeat biopsies, by virtue of its high NPV, the test was also shown to be the most significant independent predictor for prostate cancer detection on repeat biopsy as reported in recent clinical validation studies.
+Although the ConfirmMDx test was developed to help reduce unnecessary repeat biopsies, by virtue of its high NPV, the test was also shown to be the most significant independent predictor for prostate cancer detection on repeat biopsy as reported in multiple clinical validation studies.
 To further enhance the clinical utility of a positive test result, a risk score for ConfirmMDx methylation-positive men was developed to increase the positive predictive value (PPV), especially for those potentially harboring aggressive prostate cancer.
 A combined risk score based on clinical risk factors combined with epigenetic profiling strongly correlates with the detection of aggressive prostate cancer upon repeat biopsy.